theNewDynamic/thenewdynamic.com/content/en/article/hugo-data-1.md

 **3. Some actions shifts the contet.**

 {{% notice %}}
 Shouldn't `eq $gent "John"` be wrapped into parenthesis?
-Because `if` is at the root of your curlies, Go Template can perfectly identify it for what it is, while still properly evaluation the following word and its potential followers as a function and its arguments.
+No necessarily.
+Because `if` is at the root of your curlies, Go Template can perfectly identify it for what it is, while still properly evaluating the following word and its potential followers as a function and its arguments.
 {{% /notice %}}

 ## Basic Types

 ### Strings

 Strings are very important when dealing with templating.
 We'll need to format them or transform them a lot.
 One of the most useful function will be `printf`.
 It takes an unlimited number of parameters.
-First one is a string wich includes "verbs", subsequent ones are any variables whose value needs to replace the "verbs"
+First one is a string wich includes "verbs", subsequent ones are any variables or else whose value needs to replace the "verbs"

 ```go-html-template
 {{ printf "%s was a famous song writer." $gent }}